-- Please use long dash spaced on both sides ( – ) to separate authors, while short dash without space (-) between the last names of the same author; and long dash without space (–) between the pages.
+- Please use long dash spaced on both sides ( – ) to separate authors, while short dash without space (-) between the last names of the same author; and short dash without space (-) between the pages.

 - No abbreviations for iterant references, like idem, ibidem, op. cit should be used but repeated unless it is cited within the same footnote.
 Other abbreviations are as follows:

 - For the abbreviations of primary literary sources, epigraphic corpora, numismatic and papyrological sources and journals please use following lists: